Introduction to pysheds#

 The method to calculate the catchment area also operates on the flow direction grid.

-To delineate a catchment, first specify a pour point (the outlet of the catchment area, e.g. the weir of a run-of-river power plant).
+To delineate a catchment, first specify a pour point (the outlet of the catchment area such as the weir of a run-of-river power plant).

 x, y = -7.954, 41.47